klsapier/ToyDispenser/README.md

 # Toy Dispenser
-Using a raspberry pi &amp; servo motor to release toys for dog.
+Using a raspberry pi &amp; servo motor to release toys for corgi doggo, Muffin.